JackDriscoll13/sn_reporting_app-backend_expo/readme.md

-To read more about how this api fits into our data app, please visit [jackdriscoll.io](https://jackdriscoll.io).
+To read more about how this api fits into our data app, please visit [the project writeup](https://jackdriscoll.io/projects#sn-data-app) on my portfolio.
 (Add link to project demo)

 Note: I've obtained permission from my team at Spectrum to share this code on GitHub.
 I've been careful to exclude sensitive business logic and any confidential configuration information.
 This expo represents only a small slice of the greater project.
 Please keep that in mind if any components appear to be missing from the codebase.